yarpoplar/VFX-photoshop-scripts/README.md

 ## SaveToTGA
 Save current image to TGA in location, where PSD file is stored.
 If PSD file doesn't exist, script will create it in user selected folder

+## SaveToJPG
+Save current image to JPG in location, where PSD file is stored.
+If PSD file doesn't exist, script will create it in user selected folder